-Past Interglacials, Albedo Variations, and Cosmic Ray Modulation
+3. Past Interglacials, Albedo Variations, and Cosmic Ray Modulation

-If it is assumed that solar irradiance during past interglacials was comparable to today's value (as is assumed in the Milankovitch theory), it would seem that the only factor left-after excluding increases in insolation or carbon dioxide concentrations-that could be responsible for the glacial to interglacial transition is a change in the Earth's albedo.
+If it is assumed that solar irradiance during past interglacials was comparable to today's value as is assumed in the Milankovitch theory, it would seem that the only factor left-after excluding increases in insolation or carbon dioxide concentrations-that could be responsible for the glacial to interglacial transition is a change in the Earth's albedo.
 During glacial periods, the snow and ice cover could not melt without an increase in the energy entering the climate system.
 This could occur if there was a decrease in albedo caused by a decrease in cloud cover.

 The Earth's albedo is known to be correlated with galactic cosmic-ray flux.
-This relationship is clearly seen over the eleven-year cycle of the sun as shown in Fig. 4, which shows a very strong correlation between galactic cosmic rays, solar irradiance, and low cloud cover.
+This relationship is clearly seen over the eleven-year cycle of the sun as shown in Figure 4, which shows a very strong correlation between galactic cosmic rays, solar irradiance, and low cloud cover.
 Note that increased lower cloud cover (implying an increased albedo) closely follows cosmic ray intensity.

-Figure 4.
-Variations of low-altitude cloud cover (less than about 3 km), cosmic rays, and total solar irradiance between 1984 and 1994.
-From K.S.
-Carslaw, R.G.
-Harrison, and J. Kirkby, Science 298, 1732 (2002).
+FIGURE 4: Variations of low-altitude cloud cover (less than about 3 km), cosmic rays, and total solar irradiance between 1984 and 1994 from [10].
 Note the inverted scale for solar irradiance.

-It is generally understood that the variation is galactic cosmic ray flux is due to changes in the solar wind associated with solar activity.
+It is generally understood that the variation in galactic cosmic ray flux is due to changes in the solar wind associated with solar activity.
 The sun emits electromagnetic radiation and energetic particles known as the solar wind.
-A rise in solar activity-as measured by the sun spot cycle-affects the solar wind and the inter-planetary magnetic field by driving matter and magnetic flux trapped in the plasma of the local interplanetary medium outward, thereby creating what is called the heliosphere and partially shielding this volume, which includes the earth, from galactic cosmic rays-a term used to distinguish them from solar cosmic rays, which have much less energy.
+A rise in solar activity-as measured by the sun spot cycle-affects the solar wind and the interplanetary magnetic field by driving matter and magnetic flux trapped in the plasma of the local interplanetary medium outward, thereby creating what is called the heliosphere and partially shielding this volume, which includes the earth, from galactic cosmic rays-a term used to distinguish them from solar cosmic rays, which have much less energy.

-When solar activity decreases, with a consequent small decrease in irradiance, the number of galactic cosmic rays entering the earth's atmosphere increases as does the amount of low cloud cover.
-This increase in cloud cover results in an increase in the earth's albedo, thereby lowering the average temperature.
-The sun's 11 year cycle is therefore not only associated with small changes in irradiance, but also with changes in the solar wind, which in turn affect cloud cover by modulating the cosmic ray flux.
+When solar activity decreases, with a consequent small decrease in irradiance, the number of galactic cosmic rays entering the Earth's atmosphere increases as does the amount of low cloud cover.
+This increase in cloud cover results in an increase in the Earth's albedo, thereby lowering the average temperature.
+The sun's 11-year cycle is therefore not only associated with small changes in irradiance but also with changes in the solar wind, which in turn affect cloud cover by modulating the cosmic ray flux.
 This, it is argued, constitutes a strong positive feedback needed to explain the significant impact of small changes in solar activity on climate.
-Long-term changes in cloud albedo would be associated with long-term changes in the intensity of galactic cosmic rays.
+Longterm changes in cloud albedo would be associated with longterm changes in the intensity of galactic cosmic rays.

-The great sensitivity of climate to small changes in solar activity is corroborated by the work of Bond, et al., who have shown a strong correlation between the cosmogenic nuclides 14C and 10Be and centennial to millennial changes in proxies for drift ice as measured in deep-sea sediment cores covering the Holocene time period17.
+The great sensitivity of climate to small changes in solar activity is corroborated by the work of Bond et al., who have shown a strong correlation between the cosmogenic nuclides C and Be and centennial to millennial changes in proxies for drift ice as measured in deep-sea sediment cores covering the Holocene time period [12].
 The production of these nuclides is related to the modulation of galactic cosmic rays, as described above.
-The increase in the concentration of the drift ice proxies increases with colder climates18.
+The increase in the concentration of the drift ice proxies increases with colder climates [13].
 These authors conclude that Earth's climate system is highly sensitive to changes in solar activity.